So you’ve been tasked with creating a Statement of Work, or SoW.

 - Identify any work that would not be performed by the project team (out-of-scope)

-Document the amount of time that is scheduled to complete the entire project from beginning to end.
-You should determine and include:
+Document the amount of time needed to complete the entire project from beginning to end.
+You should include:

 - How long each deliverable should take to complete